 She laughed.
 "Earth to Giles."

 "Sorry.
 I'm a bit distracted."
-He reached over, felt her take his hand.
+He reached over and took her hand.
 She rubbed a finger lightly over his palm and he shivered.
 "Devil," he murmured.

 She gave a throaty laugh.
-"Somehow that never sounds like a bad thing when you say it that way."
+"Somehow that never sounds like a bad thing when you say it."

-He pulled her hand up to his lips, kissed it.
+He pulled her hand up to his lips and kissed it.

-"Ummm," she encouraged him.
-"I like that train of thought.
+"I like that.
 Maybe we should turn the car around and head back home?"

 He was tempted by her proposal but just smiled at her and shook his head.